jsanvice/jsanvice.github.io/docs/index.md

 [Bill of Materials (BOM)](https://jsanvice.github.io/03-BOM/BOM/) This page lists the number of components and respective costs as well as the total cost of  components.

 [Schematic](https://jsanvice.github.io/04-Schematic/schematic/) This page details the schematic for the grow light system and has a copy of the respective project files available for download.

+[Power Budget](https://jsanvice.github.io/05-Power-Budget/Power-Budget/) This page leads to a spreadsheet outlining the power budget for the circuit.